1190 AM

 The following radio stations broadcast on AM frequency 1190 kHz: 1190 AM is a United States and Mexican clear-channel frequency.
-KEX in Portland, Oregon, and XEWK in Guadalajara, Mexico, share Class A status of 1190 kHz.
+KEX in Portland, Oregon, share Class A status of 1190 kHz.
 WOWO, in Fort Wayne, Indiana, is a former Class A station on this frequency but was reduced to Class B when it downgraded its nighttime power in 1999.